sethmlarson/virtualbox-python/README.rst

 Introduction to pyvbox
 **********************

-What is pyvbox:
+What's in pyvbox:

 * A complete implementation of the VirtualBox Main API
-* Create a VirtualBox instance and explorer the potential of VirtualBox's amazing COM API
+* Create a VirtualBox instance and seamlessly explorer the potential of the VirtualBox's amazing Main API
+* Pythonic functions and names.
+* Introspection, documentation strings, getters and setters...

 Project hosting provided by `github.com`_.

 Install and run
 ===============